sindreslungaard/duel-masters/README.md

 <br><br>

-Run only the frontend locally
+Run only the webapp locally

 <details>